johnabel/johnabel/README.md

 ## Hello! 👋

 I'm a scientist trained in machine learning, systems biology, and chemical engineering.
-I currently manage a small ML and engineering team at Repertoire (https://github.com/cogentherapeutics).
-We're working on engineering the immune synapse via machine learning.
+I currently manage a small ML and engineering team at Repertoire (https://github.com/cogentherapeutics), we're working on engineering the immune synapse.
 Previously I was at {PathAI, MIT, MGH, Harvard}.

 Places I exist online are:
 - here, of course